kent-map/kent/19c/19c-marconi-biography/README.md

 <br><br>
 “In consequence to your letter, my experiments arranged to take place last week at Salisbury were postponed, you having suggested that I had better go to Dover.
 I now understand that the Post Office people have gone to Dover without me.
 Mr Gavey having told me in confidence that my presence cannot be permitted.
 At a board meeting of my company yesterday, much regret was expressed that the experiments at Dover are to be conducted in my absence with apparatus which may not may not be satisfactory.”
 (Preece 237)

-Disappointed that he had been frozen out of the tests at Dover, Marconi formed a private company in 1897, however initial attempts to make contracts with the Royal Navy, Lloyds of London, and the Post Office foundered.[Hong 46]
+Disappointed that he had been frozen out of the tests at Dover, Marconi formed his own private company, the Wireless Signal and Telegraph Company, on the 20 July 1897 [ODNB], however initial attempts to make contracts with the Royal Navy, Lloyds of London, and the Post Office foundered.[Hong 46]

 On 30 January 1899, Marconi demonstrated his apparatus at the South Foreland Lighthouse to representatives of the public bodies of East Kent and the press, .[^ref4]
 His apparatus consisted of a 120 ft pole with a wire which was insulated to prevent interference stretched from the top of the pole to a transmitter and receiver in the corner of a little room in the lightkeeper’s house. front part of the engine house.
 This relayed to apparatus which had been set up at the East Goodwin Lightship, twelve miles away, where an operator was waiting in the cabin of the vessel. [^ref5]